Digital Nomads in Hoi An

-There are a growing number of people who are taking their online jobs ‘to go’, fulfilling their wanderlust and funding it at the same time.
+The pervasiveness of the Internet has radically changed our lives, not least in the way we work.
+A few years ago a new phenomenon was spawned – digital nomads.
+A growing number of people began taking their online jobs ‘to go’, fulfilling their wanderlust and funding it at the same time.
 Others have manoeuvred their work so that their traditional office jobs can be completed at home or away.
+And following Covid-19 lockdowns many started working from home or at their cafe of choice and never returned to the office.

 Below are some of the most comfortable and best-equipped places in Hoi An to drink some good strong coffee, stay focused, and type happily.